Mr. Squigglemire's Multi-Omegas for Dogs and Cats

 A Dietary Omega Supplement For Your Omega Deficient Pet

-This dietary supplement for pets is a blend of Fully Refined Emu Oil and Organic Camelina Oil which provides a healthy balance of fatty acids, anti-oxidants, vitamins, minerals, amino acids, enzymes and other bio-nutrients critical to your dog or cats health.
+This dietary supplement for pets is a blend of Fully Refined Emu Oil, Organic Camelina Oil, Hemp Seed Oil and Virgin Olive Oils which provide a healthy balance of fatty acids, anti-oxidants, vitamins, minerals, amino acids, enzymes and other bio-nutrients critical to your dog or cats health.
 You will love the ease (no gel cap to feed or break open), just pump it directly on food and your pet will love the taste.
-As a "multi" fatty acid product Mr. Squigglemire's contains a blend of Omega 3-6-9 and 22 other fatty acids.
+As a "multi" fatty acid product Mr. Squigglemire's contains Omega 3-6-7-9 and 21 other fatty acids.

 Benefits of Emu Oil for Animals

 - Support the immune system

 - Support joint function and health

 - Maintain heart health

 - Support a properly functioning gastrointestinal tract

 What are the indications of Omega deficiency in your pet?